nomad-dormouse/mnist-digit-recognizer/README.md

 **GitHub Repository**: [https://github.com/nomad-dormouse/mnist-digit-recognizer](https://github.com/nomad-dormouse/mnist-digit-recognizer)

-## AI Development Acknowledgment

-This project was developed with the assistance of AI tools, specifically:
-- [Cursor](https://cursor.sh/) - An AI-powered code editor that provided intelligent code suggestions and pair programming capabilities
-- The development process involved AI-assisted coding, debugging, and documentation generation, while maintaining human oversight and validation for all critical decisions and implementations

 ## Features

 - Deep learning model for handwritten digit classification (PyTorch)
 - Interactive web interface with drawing canvas (Streamlit)
-- Database for prediction logging (PostgreSQL)
+- Database for prediction logging and analytics (PostgreSQL)
-- Containerized deployment (Docker & Docker Compose)
+- Containerized deployment with Docker and Docker Compose
-- Complete CI/CD pipeline
+- Automated deployment pipeline

 ## Project Overview

-This project is an end-to-end machine learning application that:
+This project demonstrates an end-to-end machine learning application that:

-1. Uses a PyTorch Convolutional Neural Network (CNN) trained on the MNIST dataset
+1. Implements a PyTorch Convolutional Neural Network (CNN) trained on the MNIST dataset
-2. Provides a web interface for drawing digits and getting predictions
+2. Provides an intuitive web interface for drawing digits and receiving real-time predictions
-3. Records predictions and user feedback in a PostgreSQL database
+3. Records predictions and user feedback in a PostgreSQL database for continuous improvement
-4. Is containerized for easy deployment
+4. Deploys seamlessly using containerization for consistent environments

 ## Project Structure